cnbscience/Mini-MemCached/README.md

 Running unit tests
-In the test folder there are two types of tests Memcached core functionality test - which validates and verifies core functionality like set , get and cache eviction mechanisms.
+In the test folder there are two types of tests Memcached core functionality test - which validates and verifies core functionality like set,get and cache eviction mechanisms.
 Memcached protocol test: which verifies the protocol validation module of this project.
 To run the tests, have you Junit configure with your class path.

-Running performance benchmarking using memtier_benchmark
-    - Download and install memtier_benchmark as per the instructions mentioned in the README.
+Running performance benchmarking using memtier_benchmark 1)Download and install memtier_benchmark as per the instructions mentioned in the README.
-    - Start the memcached server either through the command line or IDE as mentioned above.
+2)Start the memcached server either through the command line or IDE as mentioned above.
-    - Use various tuning parameters to check the performance of this memcached.
+3)Use various tuning parameters to check the performance of this memcached.
-    - Here is one such performance benchmark which was captured.
+4)Here is one such performance benchmark which was captured.

 Built With
 Maven - Dependency Management